jfmainville/my-site/README.md

 # My Site

-This repository contains the code for hosting my personal website.
+This repository contains the code for my personal website.

 ## Getting Started